 How to Get Started with Treatment

-If you think these signs describe you, or perhaps describe someone you care about, trained help is available to point you in the right direction for an alcohol recovery center, alcohol rehabilitation facility or alcohol treatment facility that can help.
-Call our alcoholism helpline to learn more about your options.
+If you think these signs describe you, or perhaps describe someone you care about, trained help is available to point you in the right direction with a simple call to our alcoholism helpline.
+Call our 24 hour alcohol helpline to learn more about your options.

 Another resource available in the search for a suitable alcohol recovery facility is an online search.
 It’s perhaps less reliable than a personal testimonial, but running a few key phrases through a search engine will pull up many results, representing thousands of options for the treatment of alcoholism.
 Whether you’re interested in inpatient clinical care, outpatient support groups or something in the middle, such as a sober living halfway house, options galore will spill across the screen in less than a second, along with reviews, testimonials and careful expositions of licensing and methods, which must also be investigated until you’re comfortable with the choice you’ve made.

 So many people are affected by problem drinking that it would be strange if there weren’t a sea of options available to alcoholics who are seeking treatment.
 Alcoholism is so widespread, and so destructive, that sometimes the only hope is to reach out to sources beyond the home and immediate family for help.
 Our alcoholism hotline is available at any time.
 You can call our alcohol helpline 24 hours a day, toll free.
 Sometimes, a person who has made the choice to begin what will be a lifelong process of recovery will have trouble sorting out the options or will be led down the wrong path by outdated or misleading information regarding alcohol and its dependence.
 That’s when it helps to have people to turn to, whether in the form of a friend or family member who’s been there, a religious or faith community with an effective outreach program or simply by using the research tools that are widely available on the Internet and a hefty dose of skepticism regarding too-good-to-be-true claims on the part of some less-successful alcohol recovery facilities.